Eco-Friendly Take Out Containers: What’s the Best, Low Cost Option For Your Business

 If you are choosing a recyclable take-out container, ensure that the container is widely accepted for recycling in your area.
 Compostable take-out containers are a great option if your patrons will be able to compost them or if needed, commercially compost them.
 Otherwise, it may not be the best choice.

-EBP has a wide variety of sustainable options to meet your facility’s needs, budget, and demands.
+EBP and other Imperial Dade locations have a wide variety of sustainable options to meet your facility’s needs, budget, and demands.
+Whether you're located in the United States, Puerto Rico, or the Caribbean, we're able to supply your sustainable take-our food service needs.

 Check Out Some of These Related Articles: